Dyslexia

 People with Dyslexia often have normal intelligence and have no inherent problems with vision or hearing.

 Dyslexia is a lifelong condition that can vary in severity and may present challenges in various aspects of life.
-Causes of Dyslexia The exact causes of Dyslexia are still being researched, but evidence suggests that it is likely to be a combination of genetic and neurological factors.

 Genetic factors: Dyslexia often runs in families, indicating a genetic component.
 Specific genes associated with language and reading skills have been identified as potential risk factors for Dyslexia.
-However, it is important to note that Dyslexia is a complex trait influenced by multiple genes, and the specific genes involved have not been fully determined.
+However, it is important to note that Dyslexia is a complex learning disability influenced by multiple genes, and the specific genes involved have not been fully determined.

-Neurological factors: Individuals with Dyslexia may have differences in brain structure and function compared to those without Dyslexia.
+Neurological factors: People with Dyslexia may have differences in brain structure and function compared to those without Dyslexia.
 Brain imaging studies have shown that certain areas involved in language processing, such as the left hemisphere of the brain (including the areas of the brain called the angular gyrus and the inferior frontal gyrus), may function differently in people with Dyslexia.

 Dyslexia is a learning disorder that can manifest in various ways and can vary in severity from person to person.
 The specific symptoms of Dyslexia can also change over time as individuals develop and encounter different reading and language demands.
+It is important to note that Dyslexia does not affect the cognitive abilities of the individual.
+Their cognitive abilities are likely to be considered normal among peers but through tropes such as 'poor spelling' among those with Dyslexia, sometimes it is presumed that other cognitive abilities are diminished when it is not.
 Here are some common symptoms and signs of Dyslexia:

 Reading comprehension may also be affected, as individuals may have difficulty understanding and retaining the meaning of what they have read.